exercism/awk/concepts/fundamentals/introduction.md

 ## Truthiness

 AWK was developed at Bell Labs, where C was invented.
-AWK uses the same concept of truthiness as C, where
+AWK uses the same concept of truthiness as C:

 - the number `0` is false
 - any other number is true